AppPETs/developer-guidelines/BestPractices.md

 If there is a need to store data on the client, always think about using session storage before local storage.
 Use local storage only if data needs to be persisted between sessions.

-Moreover, always think about the “internet café” option, where several users can access the same application, meaning that they can also access each other’s data.
+Moreover, always think about the "internet café" option, where several users can access the same application, meaning that they can also access each other's data.
 The use of local storage should be avoided completely in these scenarios.
 Also, if the FileSystem API is used, data should be cleaned up when the session ends.